 Figurative Language Teaching Resources

-You use figurative language in your classroom every day, but if you are on the hunt for figurative language worksheets, chances are you are struggling to find good resources for elementary-level learners.
-Our teacher-created resource collection has you covered with instructional slide decks about idioms, onomatopoeia writing activities, figurative language anchor charts, and more figurative fun.
+You use figurative language in your classroom every day, but if you are on the hunt for figurative language worksheets, chances are you are struggling to find good resources for your lesson plans.
+Our teacher-created resource collection has you covered with instructional slide decks about idioms, onomatopoeia writing activities, figurative language anchor charts and more figurative fun.

 Each resource has been reviewed by the teachers on the Teach Starter team to ensure it's curriculum-aligned so students can meet Common Core and state-level standards.